souldern/souldern.github.io/history/listed.md

 ## Listed Buildings and Monuments

+A List of all the listed buildings in the village together with links to the official Listings pages at the [Historic England website](https://historicengland.org.uk/).

 * [Houses](#houses)
 * [Church](#church)
 * [Other Listings](#other-listings)
 * [Headstones and Tombs](#headstones-and-tombs)
 * [Canal Bridges](#canal-bridges)

+---

 ## Houses